npomfret/ui-research/modern-ui-libraries.md

 - **What it is:** A web-based 3D design tool that lets you create interactive 3D scenes and export them for the web.
 - **Why it's modern:** It's a design-first tool that abstracts away the code.
 You can create beautiful 3D objects and animations in a visual editor, add simple interactivity (like hover states or click events), and get a link or code snippet to embed directly in your site.
 - **Use for:** Quickly adding polished, interactive 3D elements to a website without writing complex WebGL code.
 Perfect for marketing sites and product showcases.

+---

+## Vanilla-first micro stacks

+Teams are increasingly skipping heavyweight frameworks in favor of lean, composable libraries—pair these with design tokens + HTMX-style partials to keep bundles tiny:

+### Lit
+- **What it is:** A lightweight library for building standards-based web components.
+- **Why it's modern:** Ships fast reactivity with tagged template literals, SSR support, and interoperability across frameworks.
+Perfect when you need encapsulated widgets inside otherwise server-rendered surfaces.

+### Alpine.js
+- **What it is:** A “Tailwind for interactivity”—a sprinkle framework that lets you attach state/behavior directly in markup.
+- **Why it's modern:** Ideal for dashboards powered by HTMX or Phoenix LiveView where you only need minimal client interactivity.
+Works great with existing utility classes and motion tokens.

+### Fancy Components / modern micro-kits
+- **What it is:** A crop of copy-paste component kits built on vanilla JS + CSS Custom Properties.
+- **Why it's modern:** You own the markup/styles, but avoid reinventing complex controls (command palettes, radial menus).
+Most kits expose design tokens you can wire into this repo’s foundation layer.

+Guidance: start with vanilla + these micro libraries, then reach for React/Vue only when you truly need app-scale state.
+Monitor bundle budgets and prefer ESM imports so tree-shaking kills unused components.